 This advanced course addresses the problem of security of computer and communication networks under the tolerance paradigm, or how to prevent security failures under the allowed presence of malicious faults (vulnerabilities, attacks and intrusions).
 Pre-requisites are Introduction to Computer Security, and it is expected that students have at least introductory notions of: computational systems and computer networks; operating systems and distributed systems.
 The valences acquired with the course consist of a body of knowledge complementary to the standard prevention approach, which traditionally requires difficult to attain levels of system robustness and intensive and costly human intervention.
 Figuratively, intrusion tolerance is the road to automatic security, pretty much along the philosophy of classic fault tolerance for accidental faults.
 Students will be able to master the fundamental concepts, paradigms and mechanisms of intrusion tolerance.
 They will be exposed to the most relevant examples of such mechanisms, and they will learn to look at several legacy systems and technologies under the intrusion tolerance perspective.
 Students will also be able to incorporate these notions with classical security notions in a complete design of secure computer systems.
 Students acquiring the subjects of this course are likely to get a competitive edge in relation to researchers or professionals with a classical training in security, as intrusion tolerance is becoming a mainstream technique in computer systems security.
 Throughout the course, students are intended to review the fundamental security and dependability concepts and put them in perspective with intrusion tolerance.
 Classes of fault models adequate to the malicious area— expressing vulnerabilities, attacks and intrusions— will be presented and methods for obtaining security in the light of each class— mechanisms, paradigms, algorithms— will be discussed.
 Students will study solutions to known hard problems under intrusion tolerance, such as intrusion detection and automated recovery, or denial of service.

-Segurança Aplicada (Applied Security)
+Segurança Aplicada (Special Topics in Applied Security)

 This course provides an in-depth study of several topics related to the development and deployment of secure distributed systems.
 Today, in a global market, organizations and individuals need to be interconnected among them and through the Internet, in order to provide information and services to users, create relations between partners and do business.
 In this open environment, several kinds of threads exist, perpetrated by a range of individuals.
 This course will focus on state-of-the-art technologies and solutions for building systems and conducting secure operations in this potentially adverse environment.
 Pre-requisites are Introduction to Computer Security, and it is expected that students have at least introductory notions of: computational systems and computer networks; operating systems and distributed systems.
 The course achieves a balanced coverage of: in-depth study of some cryptographic algorithms and mechanisms previously addressed at introductory level; and insight into the implementation of secure distributed systems.
 The cryptography part addresses basic theory of hash and encryption, studies some popular algorithms, and discusses limitations of these techniques.
 The system and network security part deals with distributed authentication and key distribution, including a detailed analysis of public key infrastructures, and secure communication on the Internet.
 In addition, crucial applications such as secure email and electronic payment are also covered.
 The lecture concepts are complemented through two medium sized hands-on projects.
 The first one comprises the implementation, optimization and experimental evaluation of a well-known cryptographic algorithm.
 The second project is about the design and implementation of a secure (real or simulated) distributed application.
 These projects introduce students to the practical difficulties and trade-offs of developing cryptographic and security techniques and their use to protect a system.